-Meet our two expert online educators Dr. Helen Coker from Queen Margaret University, Edinburgh, and Dr Pauline Rooney from TUDublin
+Meet our two expert online educators Dr. Helen Coker from Queen Margaret University, Dr Pauline Rooney from Edinburgh, and TUDublin.

-A YouTube element has been excluded from this version of the text.
+this version of the text.
 You can view it online here: https://oer.pressbooks.pub/ openteach/?p=111

 In this short video Helen and Pauline outline how they use discussion forums.